Kong/kong-dist-cloudformation/README.md

 ###  1) Kong with Cassandra DB

-Provision Kong resources along with a new [Cassandra cluster](http://cassandra.apache.org/), using The [Datastax Cassandra](http://docs.datastax.com/en/cassandra/2.2/cassandra/install/installAMI.html) AMI.
+Provision Kong resources along with a new [Cassandra cluster](http://cassandra.apache.org/), using The [Datastax Cassandra](http://docs.datastax.com/en/cassandra/2.2/cassandra/install/installAMI.html) AMI in a new VPC or existing VPC.

 | Region            | HVM AMIs                                                               | PV AMIs                                                                |
 | ----------------: | ---------------------------------------------------------------------- | ---------------------------------------------------------------------- |